TedHusted/awake/awake.md/awake.md

 Tate asks, “Can you run the recording from before Brent arrives to when he leaves?”

 “Sure.”
 The reel whirls back to show an empty slot.
-A few seconds later, the Stratos pulls in, and Brent scurries to the elevator.
-The playback speed is 8x which makes the scene seem almost comical.
+A few seconds later, the Stratos pulls in.
+Brent scurries to the elevator.
+The playback speed is 8x.
+The scene seems almost comical.

 “Can you increase the speed without skipping frames?”